New Carleton College president with a flair for fundraising focuses on making campus more inclusive

 Carleton Trustee Jeninne McGee said Byerly is on the right track.
 When Byerly raised money to increase financial aid at Lafayette College, a mostly white institution, she made it so students from low- and middle-income families could afford to enroll, McGee said.

+"She fundamentally changed that institution in ways that made it more diverse," McGee said.

-Colleges nationwide, including Carleton, are considering changes in response to COVID-19.
-Some are permanently increasing the number of online and hybrid classes.
+Colleges nationwide, including Carleton, are considering other long-term changes in response to the pandemic.
+Some are permanently increasing the number of online and hybrid classes they offer.
 A few are creating online and hybrid degree programs.

 Byerly has written extensively about the role of technology in higher education.
 She does not see Carleton replacing in-person classes with distance learning any time soon.
 Rather, Carleton will likely use remote technologies when students require flexibility and to enhance the classroom experience in ways such as inviting more guest lecturers to speak via Zoom.